lsms-worldbank/adodown/src/vignettes/mdhlp-syntax.md

 and the ending ```` ``` ```` will be replaced with `{text}`.
 The text in-between is indented 8 blank spaces
 (twice the indent for `{pstd}`).

+#### Syntax option tables

+The only supported table is the syntax option table in the _Syntax_ section.
+This is a table that list all the options in the first column and provide a short description in the second column.
+The table may only be exactly two columns wide.
+When rendered into a Stata helpfile the column titles will be "_options_" and "Description" which is the Stata defaults.
+Only "_options_" will be italicized.

+Tables in any other section than the _Syntax_ section will be ignored in the current version of `ad_sthlp`.
+Until support for tables in other sections are implemented, the recommendation is to use vignette articles to document anything best described in a table.